mark/marks_monkeypatches/readme.md

 Will call `.new` on the object's class, passing in the arguments and block to the constructor.

 ##### Object#duck?(*methods)

+Returns true if self responds to all of the given methods.

 ##### Object#falsy